simkatti/RSA-encryption/documents/week 6 report.md

 None

 ### What I will do next week
-Finish the project and do changes based on the peer review if I get one
+Fixes based on second peer review